freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 with the build results.
 The CI team also maintains the archive of the artifact built by the CI system, for the further testing and debugging needs.

-Starting from June 2018, the project is spnosred by the FreeBSD Foundation in hardware and staff.
+Starting from June 2018, the project is sponsored by the FreeBSD Foundation in hardware and staff.
 For more details of the sponsored projects, please refer
 to:

 https://www.freebsdfoundation.org/news-and-events/newsletter/freebsd-foundation-update-september-2018/

-In addition to that, we also helped checking regressinos for OpenSSL 1.1.1 update and test continuously for 12-STABLE branch.
+In addition to that, we also helped checking regressions for OpenSSL 1.1.1 update and test continuously for 12-STABLE branch.

 We had meetings and working groups at two developer summits during 2018Q3: